A staggered semi-implicit hybrid FV/FE projection method for weakly compressible flows: Numerical discretization

-\section{Transport-diffusion stage}
+\subsection{Transport-diffusion stage}

-Within the transport diffusion stage a finite volume method is applied in order to provide a first approximation of the conservative variables related to the velocity.
-Their discrete approximations are taken to be constant per finite volume, as it represents an integral average.
-Integrating equation \eqref{eq:momentum_discret} on $C_i$ and applying Gauss' theorem we get
+Within the { transport-diffusion} stage a finite volume method is applied in order to compute the density at the new time step, $\rho^{n+1}$, and to provide a first approximation of the linear momentum density, $\widetilde{\mathbf{W}}_{\mathbf{u}}$, and the pressure, $\widetilde{\press}_{\press}$.
+Integrating equations \eqref{eq:disc_mass}, \eqref{eq:disc_mom_tilde} and \eqref{eq:disc_pres_tilde} on $C_i$ and applying Gauss' theorem we get

-The above integrals can be computed analogously to the ones related to the incompressible model (see \cite{BFSV14} and \cite{BFTVC17}) although the time and space dependency of density and the compressibility condition produce several changes on advection and viscous terms.
-More importantly, when willing to obtain a second order in space and time scheme using LADER methodology, special attention must be paid to the density approximation.

-The former concerns also appear when solving a scalar advection equation with a time and space dependent advection coefficient.
-Therefore, this simplified model has been used to develop the numerical schemes presented in this paper (see \ref{sec:nonlinear_adre} for further details).
-Subsequently, they have been extended to solve compressible Navier-Stokes equations.

-\subsection{Numerical flux}
+\subsubsection{Numerical flux}